Jul 15, 2013,13.44 IST

-Every insurance policy has 15 working day free-look period and within this period one can return the policy back to the insurance company and the insurance company is bound to give the full refund of the premiums that has been paid subject to a couple of deductions, personal finance expert, Harshvardhan Roongta, Roongta Securities said.
+Every insurance policy has 15 working day free-look period and within this period, if he is not satisfied with the policy benefits one can return the policy back to the insurance company and the insurance company is bound to give the full refund of the premiums that has been paid subject to a couple of deductions, personal finance expert, Harshvardhan Roongta, Roongta Securities said.

 In an interview to CNBC-TV18, Harshvardhan Roongta of Roongta Securities gave few options to discontinue a life insurance policy.